Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Pending Legislation

-Act to Prohibit the Purchase of Small Unmanned Aircraft Manufactured or Assembled by a Covered Foreign Entity
+Prohibits state and county purchase of small unmanned aircraft from covered foreign entities.
+Creates Act to Prohibit Purchase of Small Unmanned Aircrafts Manufactured or Assembled by Covered Foreign Entity and establishes drone replacement grant program for government agencies.

 Last action: February 10, 2026